 Before betting with Mise-o-jeu+, you must make a deposit into an Espacejeux account.
 Funds can be added to your account via a credit card, visa debit, Interac online, bill payment, or Argent Web coupons.
 Offshore sportsbooks offer similar payment methods.

 Now that single-game bets can be placed online and at lottery retailers, Quebec bettors have a variety of choices at their fingertips.
-The most popular bets include the moneyline, Over/Unders (totals), point spread, live bets, futures, props, and more.
+The most popular sports bets include the moneyline, Over/Unders (totals), point spread, live bets, futures, props, and more.

 It's essential to understand every bet you make.
 Check out our how to bet guides for a quick overview of the basics.